SulmanK/WoW_Mythic_Raiding_Leaderboard_Dashboard/README.md

 ## Objective
-* Deploy a dashboard that pulls data from an API and updates itself accordingly.
+* Deploy a dashboard that pulls real-time data from the Blizzard API.
+In this case, the data is from the Mythic Hall of Fame Leaderboard.
 	* [Dashboard](https://wow-bfa-mythic-raid-lbapp.herokuapp.com/)

 ## Background Information